CommunityTechaid/CTA-ShredOS/README.md

 ## Prerequisite

-TBD (base-devel, git, make?)
+TBD
+- git
+- build-essential
+- automake
+- pkg-config
+- libncurses5-dev
+- autotools-dev
+- libparted-dev
+- dmidecode
+- coreutils
+- smartmontools
+- unzip
+- bc
+- rsync

 ## How to use
 These instructions are in addition to the official [ShredOS repo](https://github.com/PartialVolume/shredos.x86_64)
 - Build the image as per the upstream documentation.
-	1 - `make clean` (to make sure you're definitely building from scratch) 2 - `make shredos_defconfig` (to load the build settings) 3 - `make` (to actually build)
+        1. `make clean` to make sure you're definitely building from scratch.
+        2. `make shredos_defconfig` to load the build settings.
+        3. `make` to actually build.

-- Test using libvirt
+- (Optionally test the build locally using libvirt)
-	`qemu-system-x86_64 -M pc -m 2048 -kernel ./output/images/bzImage`
+        - `qemu-system-x86_64 -M pc -m 2048 -kernel ./output/images/bzImage`

-- Mount image so it's available for the PXE boot setup.
+- Mount the built image so it's available for the PXE boot setup.
+        - (Umount old image.
+Remount as backup)
+       	- `sudo cp ./output/images/CTAShredOS?Name?.img /srv/netboot/CTAShredOS.img`
-	- TBD
+	- (Mount new image)

 - Create a directory to store the [CTA Hardward Info](https://github.com/CommunityTechaid/HardwardInfo) scripts on the server.
-	(eg `mkdir /srv/netboot/shredos/HardwardInfoScripts`)
+	- (eg `mkdir /srv/netboot/shredos/HardwardInfoScripts`)

 - Copy / clone scripts into the folder
-	(`git clone https://github.com/CommunityTechaid/HardwardInfo /srv/netboot/shredos/HardwardInfoScripts`)
+	- `git clone https://github.com/CommunityTechaid/HardwardInfo /srv/netboot/shredos/HardwardInfoScripts`)

-- Add kernal parameters to the `menu.ipxe` file (Or `/boot/grub/grub.cfg` and `/EFI/grub/grub.cfg` if not using the PXE setup)
+- Add kernel parameters to the `menu.ipxe` file (Or `/boot/grub/grub.cfg` and `/EFI/grub/grub.cfg` if not using the PXE setup)
 	- Get the scripts
-		- `get_scripts="open 10.0.0.1; user ServerUser Password; cd path/To/HardwardInfo/Scripts; mget -O /usr/bin/scripts ./*sh; exit`
+		- `get_scripts="open 10.0.0.1; user ServerUser Password; cd path/To/HardwardInfo/Scripts; mget -O /usr/bin/scripts ./*sh; exit"`
 		- The custom scripts directory on the server should hold all the scripts that need to be executed before or after nwipe.
 The scripts should be named as follows.
-			- `pre_00X[scriptname].sh` for all scripts that need to be run *before* nwipe is launched. `00X` is a number used to denote precedence.
-Lower numbered scripts are executed first.
+			- `pre_00X[scriptname].sh` for all scripts that need to be run *before* nwipe is launched.
-			- `post_00X[scriptname].sh` for all scripts that need to be run *after* nwipe is launched.-
+			- `post_00X[scriptname].sh` for all scripts that need to be run *after* nwipe is launched.
+                        - (`00X` is a number used to denote precedence.
+Lower numbered scripts are executed first.)
  	- Nwipe_logs param (old setup using the .txt logs)
-   		- `lftp="open 10.0.0.1; user ServerUser Password; cd shredos; mput nwipe_*.txt; exit`
+	        - `lftp="open 10.0.0.1; user ServerUser Password; cd shredos; mput nwipe_*.txt; exit"`
 	- JSON device logs
-      		- `lftp="open 10.0.0.1; user ServerUser Password; cd shredos; mput device*.json; exit`
+      		- `lftp="open 10.0.0.1; user ServerUser Password; cd shredos; mput device*.json; exit"`

 - Note: Make sure the custom scripts are tested.
 If one script fails. the execution of the remaining scripts are abandoned.
 Some logs will be available in scripts.log but on the filesystem.